nock/nock/README.md

 ## Turning Nock Off (experimental!)

-You can bypass Nock completely by setting `NOCK_OFF` environment variable to `"true"`.
+You can bypass Nock completely by setting the `NOCK_OFF` environment variable to `"true"`.

 This way you can have your tests hit the real servers just by switching on this environment variable.